 Disclosure of personal information to overseas entities

-There may be situations where we store personal information with vendors who have been contracted to provide customer support and technological solutions, where we consult overseas-based experts regarding your claim or your matter is funded by an overseas-based litigation funder.
-If these situations apply to you, we will be required to disclose your personal information to recipients outside Australia, To the best of our knowledge at this time, any such recipients would likely be located in the United Kingdom, European Union, United States of America, Canada, New Zealand, Singapore and the Philippines.
+There may be situations where we store personal information with vendors who have been contracted to provide customer support and technological solutions, where we consult overseas-based experts regarding your matter, or if your matter is funded by an overseas-based litigation funder.
+If these situations apply to you, we will be required to disclose your personal information to recipients outside Australia.
+To the best of our knowledge at this time, any such recipients would likely be located in the United Kingdom, European Union, United States of America, Canada, New Zealand, Singapore and the Philippines.

 Required by law